neumino/neumino.github.io/movies.md

-### The Larva Island Movie
+### Think Like a Dog
-*Released on 2020-07-23, vote average 8*
+*Released on 2020-08-06, vote average 8*

-Back at home, Chuck relates the island shenanigans of his larva pals Red and Yellow to a skeptical reporter in this movie sequel to the hit cartoon.
+A 12-year-old tech prodigy whose science experiment goes awry and he forges a telepathic connection with his best friend, his dog.
+The duo join forces and use their unique perspectives on life to comically overcome complications of family and school.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/BlNyQk2W83k?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/s3_5WZSOsn8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>